 Not necessary in April or May as the teahouses have warm blankets.
 You may want to consider one for October and November as it’s much colder.

 This trek isn’t super difficult, but there are only a few places to sleep.
 This means that you have to go to the next village even if it’s a big increase in altitude.
 We both got headaches in Beding.
 In Na, we had the same problem.
 We did some acclimation hikes to help and took Diamox in Na to get us through the night.
 It’s fairly easy to go back down in altitude, but I always recommend people to be safe.
 There’s no roads past Chhetchhet so getting help in an emergency is very difficult.
 The only emergency rescue available is by helicopter.
-Therefore, I recommend trekking insurance.
-World Nomads “Standard Plan” will cover rescues for the height of Tsho Rolpa Lake.
-I’ve used them on every trip and have always had my claims paid in full.
+Therefore, you can consider getting travel insurance.

 Download My Tsho Rolpa Trek Guidebook!